Backing ambitious ideas in visual art.

 To date, the Generator Fund has awarded 40 grants across two rounds, supporting exhibitions, performances, workshops, publications, gardens, sound works, and new artist-run spaces.

-Join an info session to learn more!
+Join an info session or watch our virtual session to learn more!

 Types of Grants